dron-dronych/exchange_rate_forecast/README.md

 - boosting methods
 - neural networks

+Additionally, I provide the exploratory data analysis with visualizations and a number of stats employed.

 ---

 The project aims to analyze and forecast Kyrgyz Republic's national currency (som or KGS) to US dollar (USD) exchange rate.